Feeling Bloated? You’re Not Alone

-If bloating seems to get worse during menopause, it’s tempting to blame the bloat on our hormones.
+If bloating worsens during menopause, it’s tempting to blame the bloat on our hormones.
 But do midlife hormone changes actually play a role?
 The grand summary: maybe, but it’s complicated.

-Several studies have shown that perimenopausal women, both with and without IBS have more abdominal bloating, distension, and gas than premenopausal women do.
+Several studies have shown that perimenopausal women, both with and without IBS, have more abdominal bloating, distension, and gas than premenopausal women.
 However, it’s unclear in these studies how menopause causes these effects.

-Overall, the research on menopause, HRT, and bloating seems inconclusive.
+Overall, the research on menopause, MHT, and bloating seems inconclusive.
 However, even without knowing the exact causes of bloat, there are tactics you can use to beat your bloating.

 Let’s break down strategies for reducing bloating by keying into the root causes already discussed:

 - Reduce the amount of air you accidentally swallow by chewing your food completely (to an applesauce texture) and avoiding chewing gum.